Call for Entries: The Sixth Annual Richard Collins Writing Prize for Young Pilots

 The Richard Collins family has once again partnered with Sporty’s to offer The Richard Collins Writing Prize for Young Pilots.
 To qualify, the writer must be a pilot (including student pilot) who is 24 years of age or younger.
 The article must be original, not previously published, and no longer than 1,500 words.
 The topic should be “my most memorable flight.”

-“Since launching this contest in 2019, the Collins Prize has encouraged hundreds of young pilots to pursue their passion for writing,” says Sporty’s Vice President and Air Facts Editor John Zimmerman.
-“We’re excited to honor Richard’s legacy with an even better contest this year.”
+“Since launching this contest in 2019, the Collins Prize has encouraged hundreds of young pilots to reflect upon their aviation experiences and pursue their passion for writing,” says Sporty’s President John Zimmerman.
+“We’re honored to celebrate Richard’s legacy with this inspiring writing contest.”

-Articles may be submitted now through March 7, 2023, and sent in as a Word document to [email protected].
-In addition, young pilots are required to submit a 100-word bio to accompany their articles.
+Articles may be submitted now through March 7, 2024, and sent in as a Word document to [email protected].
+In addition, young pilots are required to submit a 100-word biography to accompany their articles.